casey/just/README.md

   intermediate `.` components, and `..` where possible. `clean("foo//bar")` is
   `foo/bar`, `clean("foo/..")` is `.`, `clean("foo/./bar")` is `foo/bar`.
 - `join(a, b…)` - *This function uses `/` on Unix and `\` on Windows, which can
-  be lead to unwanted behavior.
+  lead to unwanted behavior.
 The `/` operator, e.g., `a / b`, which always uses `/`, should be considered as a replacement unless `\`s are specifically desired on Windows.* Join path `a` with path `b`. `join("foo/bar", "baz")` is `foo/bar/baz`.
 Accepts two or more arguments.